 - As a coach, what could I have done better?

 Take a few minutes to answer the questions above.
-Even jotting down a sentence per question will help you fine-tune your future practices.
+Even jotting down a sentence or word per question will help you fine-tune your future practices.
 You should do the same for each game.
 Practice and game reflections will help you grow as a coach and keep you and the assistant coaches accountable.
 It also will be fun to look back on at the end of the year.
 Bonus points if you and your assistant coaches share and discuss your responses back to each other.
 This will allow you all to help each other out and make you a closer unit.

 Tip 6: Continue to Learn